Oneday2010/milestone-project2/README.md

  #### Validation
  - [W3C Markup Validator](https://validator.w3.org/) :

- All pages have no issue found.
+ All pages have no issue found. same comments such as  blows image with all the pages

  ![W3C Markup Validator](assets/docs/images/form-test/w3c-validator.png)